 Tabs make the access easy for the user and hence should be designed in the right manner.
 Every platform has its own set of tabs.
 For example, in iOS, primary tab navigation doesn’t anywhere resemble like a tab.
 They are actually icons placed at the bottom of the window, which the user utilizes to jump to the main topics of the application.
 The users are well aware of this feature and do not expect to locate it at the top of the window, unlike the Android users.

 On the Android platform, tabs are usually kept at the top of the application, which can be further scrolled left and right.
 The point that I am trying to make is that if your app is governed on the ‘tab’ feature as its main navigation tool to the central topics, then you need to adopt different approaches in iOS and Android.

 Smartphones have been designed in a way that the bottom half of the screen is easily accessed by the thumb.
 Right-handed users are more comfortable in reaching towards the bottom-right side of the phone and vice-versa for the lefties.
 This is an important factor that should be kept in mind for one-handed apps.

 Whenever you ask your user for input, foresee the information the user will require in order to take the call-to-action.
 If your UI fails to provide the same information in the very place you are asking for it, then there are chances that the user will cancel the request and go back to the information present and then decide the further course of action.

 11. Set Image Resolution

 With the advent of high-tech smartphones, you can access high resolutions that can make the images look breathtaking.
-However, if you still have low resolution images that are compatible for the websites, your app will look scattered and blurry as compared to the native operating system enabled fonts and gradients.
-Note that your images should be 264 ppi and above if you want clear and sharp view.
+However, if you still have low-resolution images that are compatible with the websites, your app will look scattered and blurry as compared to the native operating system enabled fonts and gradients.
+Note that your images should be 264 PPI and above if you want a clear and sharp view.